 There are a lot of good places to eat here in Nuoro, with plenty of good restaurants, pizzerias, cafes and bars that serve up quite good food.
 While in Nuoro the best thing would be to sample some of the regional dishes like roast pork, pizzas and sea food as well as fresh pasta and other simple Italian fare.
 Some of the best known restaurants in town are Su Redentore, Su Nugoresu, Ristorante Tascusi, II Rifugio, II Portico and Ciusa.
 In the town center and the old district there are quite a lot of small family run restaurants that serve good and inexpensive food.

 Shopping in Nuoro

 Shopping in Nuoro can be a lot of fun since you can purchase some very interesting locally made goods here.
 There are quite a lot of things that could be purchased from the city including some great artworks, books, traditional pastries and great food items.
-Galleria II Portico is a great and inexpensive place to purchase local artwork and if you are looking for traditional pastries and desserts you must check out Premiata Pasticceria II Golosastro.
+Galleria II Portico is a great and inexpensive place to purchase local artwork and if you are looking for traditional pastries and desserts there are a few artesanal pasticcerie where you can buy traditional local sweets.
 There are also quite a lot of good places from where visitors can purchase books.